MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 Update the navigation property columnLinks in shares

 ### [Update-MgShareListItem](Update-MgShareListItem.md)
-Update the navigation property items in shares
+Update the navigation property listItem in shares

 ### [Update-MgShareListItemDocumentSetVersion](Update-MgShareListItemDocumentSetVersion.md)
 Update the navigation property documentSetVersions in shares